jackpal/jackpal.github.io/_posts/2021-12-22-The_Zen_of_Advent_of_Code.md

 Anyway, here are my tips for having an enjoyable time participating in the contest:

 1. Depending on where you live, the puzzles may be released the day before their date.
-For example, on the West Coast of the US, the first day's puzzle will becom available at 9 pm on November 30th.
+For example, on the West Coast of the US, the first day's puzzle will become available at 9 pm on November 30th.

 2. Don't worry about your leaderboard position.
 I myself have never placed higher than 490 on